Tyrrrz/CliFx/Readme.md

 </p>

 **CliFx** is an opinionated framework for building command-line applications.
-It provides a model to express command interactions directly through classes and properties, skipping all the infrastructural concerns like argument parsing, routing, error handling, and help generation.
+It provides a model to express command interactions through a relationship of classes and properties, skipping all the low-level infrastructural concerns like argument parsing, routing, error handling, and help generation.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/prime/docs/why-so-political.md)</sup>